ravendb/docs/Articles/Raven.Documentation.Articles/articles/making-how-to-set-up-a-database-easy-for-nosql-document-database.markdown

 ## Turning on the Ignition Sooner

-Our database works so you don’t waste your time or your money on tasks not related to coding your app.
+Our database works so you don't waste your time or your money on tasks not related to coding your app.
 RavenDB is self-fixing, the most common problems databases face, RavenDB will take care of itself.
 You will spend less time on the phone talking to our support engineers.

 One of the biggest delays in getting started is in installing your database.
 For RavenDB, we condensed the process from days, to hours, to even less.
 Here is our CEO, Oren Eini, setting up a multi-node cluster, ready for deployment, in under 10 minutes: